sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix some cases where `@if` rules were causing the line numbers in error reports to become incorrect.

+* Fix a performance bug in large SCSS stylesheets with many nested selectors.
+  This should dramatically decrease compilation time of such stylesheets.

 ## 3.0.23

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.23).